Chart Design Automatization

 In the latest update of Frames for Sketch v.1.6, we have added Charts components to the master file, so be sure to check them out.
 And in this episode, we will take a look at data visualization features and extensions that can be helpful in your daily work with these graphics.

-The vector (V) tool has some tricks for certain chart design use cases, this are some examples:
+The vector (V) tool has some tricks for certain chart design use cases.
+Here are some examples:

 - You can quickly spread vector and data points evenly by selecting certain elements and distributing them horizontally [⌃⌘H] or vertically [⌃⌘V] according to the X or Y coordinates.

-- Close your vector paths and use masks to quickly switch between linear and area looking charts.
+- Close your vector paths and use masks to switch between linear and area looking charts quickly.

-- You can insert a new point mid-way between two existing points with Shift-click.
+- Place a new point mid-way between two existing points with Shift-click.

 But, working with vectors points can be very time consuming, and maybe I want to generate lines and pies based on the data that is already accessible to me, this is a computer age already? 🤔